News From Put-in-Bay Churches February 2018

 Then, they take a year off before becoming eligible to serve again.
-At the Annual Meeting, the congregation thanked Kira Hubner for serving on the vestry for the past six years.
+At the Annual Meeting, the congregation thanked Kira Hubner for serving on the vestry for six years.
 She served three years as the Senior Warden.
-The congregation commended her for the myriad actives which occurred in that time frame.
-She coordinated with a stained glass company for a review and inspection of the windows to ensure they are in good condition.
+The congregation commended her for the various actives in that time frame.
+She coordinated with a stained glass company to review and inspect the windows to ensure they were in good condition.

 In addition to serving on the vestry, Kira is a regular leader for our Tuesday Afternoon Bible Explorers program.
-Kira was actively involved in the 200th Diocesan Anniversary Celebration activities which included collecting 39 pounds of pull tabs and planting 200 bulbs at the church.
-The Annual meeting also commended Mella Davies our Bicentennial Missioner who ensured the 200 pairs of socks we collected reached a homeless shelter and the 200 x 10 pill bottles from our community reached the Diocesan medical mission of churches in Beliz.
+Kira was actively involved in the 200th Diocesan Anniversary Celebration activities, which included collecting 39 pounds of pull tabs and planting 200 bulbs at the church.
+The Annual meeting also commended Mella Davies, our Bicentennial Missioner who ensured the 200 pairs of socks we collected reached a homeless shelter and the 200 x 10 pill bottles from our community reached the Diocesan medical mission of churches in Beliz.

-The Churches Bible Explorers focused on two stories from 1st Kings where the commander of the Israelite Army learns about following directions.
-The monthly “Dinner Day” where youth come to the church for lunch was January 24th.
+The Churches Bible Explorers focused on two stories from the 1st Kings where the commander of the Israelite Army learns about following directions.
+The monthly “Dinner Day” where youth come to the church for lunch, was January 24th.
 Our bell choir continues on Thursday at noon with lunch provided to the participants.

 Our Churches Youth Group for older members met with the youth from several other nearby churches in late December.
 The group will gather at Kalahari Feb 2-3 with dozens of youth as well as several hundred adults for the Diocesan Convocation The youth will attend one workshop discussing the Beloved Community, continue to work on plans for the two mission trips being offered and (of course) enjoy the water park.
 St. Paul’s holds a conversation about racial understanding St. Paul’s invited people from Put-in-Bay to join in the churches conversation about Racial Understanding and Reconciliation on Sunday, January 7th.
 This was the first conversation leading us toward awareness and skills that help us identify and undo racism.
 Additional conversations will take place on the Sundays in Lent at 4 p.m. in St. Paul’s Undercroft.